mozilla/addons-server/docs/topics/development/logging.rst

 Using Loggers
 -------------

-The ``logging`` package uses global objects to make the same logging configuration available to all code loaded in the interpreter.
+The ``olympia.core.logger`` package uses global objects to make the same logging configuration available to all code loaded in the interpreter.
 Loggers are created in a pseudo-namespace structure, so app-level loggers can inherit settings from a root logger.  olympia's root namespace is just ``"z"``, in the interest of brevity.
 In the caching package, we create a logger that inherits the configuration by naming it ``"z.caching"``::

-    import commonware.log
+    import olympia.core.logger

-    log = commonware.log.getLogger('z.caching')
+    log = olympia.core.logger.getLogger('z.caching')

     log.debug("I'm in the caching package.")